 - Tour Types: Coach, ship, plane, train

-Road Scholar leads tours on seven continents and to nearly 100 countries.
+Road Scholar operates tours on seven continents and to nearly 100 countries.
 In the U.S., it offers itineraries to most states, and internationally, its most popular destinations include Canada, Costa Rica, Cuba, and Italy.

 Road Scholar offers hundreds of programs on a variety of topics, with thousands of departures annually.
 Since it’s a nonprofit organization with an educational mission, everything it does is about learning, and it weaves in educational visits, lectures, and events into every trip.

 On the website, you can filter trips by hobbies or what you want to learn about, from Military History to Native American Studies, Birding, Pickleball, or another topic.
 You can also filter the course catalog by activity level, from “Easy Going” to “Outdoor: Challenging.”